 Credit union audit efficiency

-Unfortunately, credit unions and their auditing teams don’t have the resources to fix every existing problem at one time.
+If your credit union struggles to keep up with increasing audit demands, you're not alone.
+Unfortunately, credit union auditors rarely have the resources to fix every problem at once.
 It’s key to prioritize changes that have the potential to yield the biggest impact.

-In our work with credit union auditors, we’ve discovered that one of the most significant issues affecting auditing teams and preventing growth is time management.
-There’s simply not enough time to accomplish all of the auditing work teams face daily.
+In our work with credit union auditors, we’ve discovered that one of the most significant issues affecting their teams and preventing growth is time management.
+There’s simply not enough time to accomplish all of the audit work teams face daily.

 1. Skills-based substantive work